cern-cta/CTA/common/runtime/README.md

 ## Config Loading

-Config loading is done using a combination of [tomlplusplus](https://github.com/marzer/tomlplusplus) to read TOML files and [reflect-cpp](https://github.com/getml/reflect-cpp) to populate the struct.
+Config loading is done using a combination of [tomlplusplus](https://github.com/marzer/tomlplusplus) to read TOML files and a custom parser to populate the struct.

 The only thing the developer needs to take care of is that the structure of the config struct matches the structure of TOML files.
 Both in terms of types and in terms of hierarchy and names.
 See e.g. `maintd/` for an example of what this looks like.